SenseNet/docs.sensenet.com/content/guides/settings/column-settings.md

 ## How to use

-In a JSON File you can declare the desired columns and its titles
+In a JSON file, you can declare the desired columns to be displayed and their titles.

 ```json
 {